We guide you through how council tax works, what the council tax bands are and how to pay it

 What is council tax?

-Council tax is a tax you pay each year for local services in England, Scotland and Wales.
+You pay council tax for local services in England, Scotland and Wales.

 Northern Ireland has a similar tax where you pay rates based on the current value of your property.

-Council tax is normally paid by whoever lives in the property.
-This might be either the owner occupier or the tenants.
+Council tax is usually paid by whoever lives in the property.
+This might be the owner occupier or the tenants.

-How much council tax you’ll pay depends on the value of your home and where you live.
+How much you’ll pay depends on the value of your home and where you live.

 Depending on your circumstances, you might not have to pay council tax, or you may be able to get a discount.